-This is Day 0 of the 14-Day Gratitude Challenge where hundreds of participants around the world gathered to practice gratitude for 14 days.
-This challenge was conducted in Aug 2013 and is now over–however, you can still do the tasks in your own time!
+This is Day 0 of the 14-Day Gratitude Challenge where you practice gratitude for 14 days.
+This challenge is now over but you can still do the tasks in your own time!
 Visit the overview page for all Gratitude Challenge tasks and posts.

 Hey everyone, I’m so overwhelmed by your wonderful response to my announcement post for the Gratitude Challenge!
 It’s just been a day since I’ve posted it and we’ve almost 100 sign ups now!! *dances with joy with all of you*